Corey Bailey

 surface of the conductor, affecting the current density and the alternating current

-play at radio frequencies and above so, it matters when it comes to interconnect
+at radio frequencies and above so, it matters when it comes to interconnect cable

-stranded conductor on the outside, covering the entire cable, known as the shield.
+stranded conductor on the outside, covering the entire cable, called the shield.

 Size matters